FelixSchuSi/telegram-goal-bot/README.md

 # BuliTorBot
-Telegram bot, der Bundesliga Tore in eine Telegram Guppe postet.
+Telegram bot that posts goals scored in the bundesliga in a telegram group.